yoonmoonsick/dnd2024/README.md

 - Level 3: Peerless Athlete
   - As a Bonus Action, you can expend one use of your Channel Divinity to augment your athleticism.
 For 1 hour, you have Advantage on Strength (Athletics) and Dexterity (Acrobatics) checks, and the distance of your Long and High Jumps increases by 10 feet (this extra distance costs movement as normal).
 - Level 7: Aura of Alacrity
   - Your Speed increases by 10 feet.
-In addition, whenever an ally enters your Aura of Protection for the first time on a turn or starts their turn there, the ally’s Speed increases by 10 feet until the end of their next turn.
+In addition, whenever an ally enters your Aura of Protection for the first time on a turn or starts their turn there, the ally's Speed increases by 10 feet until the end of their next turn.

 ### Oath of the Noble Genies